EduardoCasanova/RepData_PeerAssessment1/PA1_template.md

 The variables included in this dataset are:

-- steps: Number of steps taking in a 5-minute interval (missing values are coded as NA)
+- *steps*: Number of steps taking in a 5-minute interval (missing values are coded as NA)

-- date: The date on which the measurement was taken in YYYY-MM-DD format
+- *date*: The date on which the measurement was taken in YYYY-MM-DD format

-- interval: Identifier for the 5-minute interval in which measurement was taken
+- *interval*: Identifier for the 5-minute interval in which measurement was taken

 ```r